-Far in northern Finland, novices mush their own dogsled teams across the frozen tundra, where speed and spills are part of the adventure.
+Far in northern Finland, novices mush dogsled teams across the tundra, and speed and spills are part of the adventure.

 Story and Photos by Kathleen Doler